Grade 06

 • 1.1.8 Read, write and use numbers, using the principle of place value.

-• 1.1.9 Write numbers in exponential form.
+• 1.1.9 Write numbers in expanded form.

 • 1.2.1 Interpret a simple scale drawing and calculate actual distances (quiz)